Here I make the case for installing SAFe as-is. Note: Be sure and read to the end!

 • A Team Kanban is needed to manage the Stories as they flow through

-• The Iteration Backlog I needed to show the selected work for the next 2 weeks
+• The Iteration Backlog is needed to show the selected work for the next 2 weeks

-• 2 types of Stories are needed: Business Value User Stories and Enablers
+• 2 types of Stories are needed: Business Value User Stories and Enabler Stories

 • Metrics are needed at the Team-level to inform outcomes, flow efficiency, and competency